spastorino/why-rust/content/index.md

 - No data races
 - Guaranteed by Rust's ownership system at compile time

----

-# In C

-- Array capacity is not checked on access
-    - Easy to get buffer overflows
-- Every `malloc` needs exactly one `free`
-    - Easy to get _use-after-free_ or _double-free_ bugs

-Vulnerabilities caused by memory unsafety are still common

 ???

-There are a lot of more issues.
+- Can't see examples of everything but we will see some
+- Every malloc needs one free -> use-after-free or double-free
+- Array capacity is not checked -> buffer overflows
+- Vulnerabilities caused by memory unsafety are still common

 ---